 Since her husband died five years ago, the business has been going downhill, and for the past three years it has been “underperforming.”
 However, as they try to get financial information about the current business health, she is pushing to use the numbers that are over three years old to value the business.
 Is this a recipe for a fair valuation?

 First, remember, it is her business and if she and her late husband ran the business for many years, she may indeed have a good feel for the value of the business and its potential for growth.
 Conversely, her valuation may be heavily weighted by her memories and emotional attachment to the business.
 This “value” is very real to her, though maybe not to a potential buyer.

 Next, be aware that “fair” really is an ambiguous word.
 Consider that “fair” will be whatever all parties finally agree on at the end of negotiations.

 If the buyer does not like the number that the seller is asking, they have the right to pass.

 If the buyer can build a case that three years ago the business was doing $100K and over the last three years it has averaged $60K, they can point out that this is a trend that may likely continue.

-The seller may say that for reason-1 and circumstance-2 revenue has slumped but it would bounce back with the potential buyers (younger, energetic, enthusiastic) at the helm.
+The seller may say that revenue has slumped, but it would bounce back with the potential buyers (younger, energetic, enthusiastic) at the helm.